chas-academy/u09-fullstack-js-JemalNejat/Documentation.md

    - Users can browse food items organized into categories such as **Appetizers**, **Main Courses**, **Desserts**, and **Drinks**.

 2. **Cart Management**:
-   - Users can add items to the cart and adjust quantities before proceeding to checkout.
+   - Users can add items to their cart, adjust quantities, and proceed to checkout.

 3. **User Authentication**:
-   - User sign-up and login functionality using JWT tokens for secure authentication.
+   - User sign-up and login features are implemented with JWT-based authentication to ensure secure sessions.

 4. **Stripe Integration for Payment**:
-   - Stripe is integrated into the checkout process to handle secure payments.
+   - Stripe is integrated into the checkout page for secure online payments, ensuring smooth transactions.

 5. **Responsive Design**:
-   - The app is responsive and works across all screen sizes (mobile, tablet, desktop).
+   - The app is responsive, optimized for mobile, tablet, and desktop using media queries in **CSS**.

 ---